 Environmental Arts Days/ Projects

-Either a one day workshop creating beautiful things to take back to school whilst exploring the details of the woodland habitat... or we love working with schools over a longer period, being involved in art projects, interpreting environmental awareness, habitat, ecology and sustainability.
+Create beautiful things to take back to school whilst exploring the ecosystem of the woodland habitat...
+We also love working with schools over a longer period, being involved in art projects, interpreting environmental awareness, habitat, ecology and sustainability.
 Get in touch to discuss any project ideas.

 One Day Workshop

 Themed around the animal kingdom with a mix of green woodwork, tool use, charcoal making and drawing techniques, play with clay and also a hands-on investigation of UK mammal skull collection and bird feathers.
 You take home a giant wooden sculpture for your school grounds, plus each child takes home their own artwork.

 - Invertebrates: Collaborative wood sculpture of a giant millipede to take back to school, investigate the structure of the various minibeasts that live in the woods

 - Birds: Charcoal making, feather and wing structure investigation followed by charcoal techniques to create bird themed drawings